Home

 Let me illustrate the step by step a ballpark estimation process for the size of the grid-tie solar system

-• Divide by the efficiency of the inverter, as an example 90% (0.9).
-You get roughly 3600 Watts of solar power
+4. Divide by the efficiency of the inverter, as an example 90% (0.9).
+You get that roughly 3600 Watts of DC solar power is required

-• Assuming you are after a turn key job, the gross expenditure for 3600 Watts is around $33,000, after tax rebates it can drop to $20,000, depend in which state you live
+5. Assuming you prefer a turn key job, the gross expenditure for 3600 Watts is around $15,000, after tax rebates it can drop to $10,000, depend in which state you live

-• Scale the system size according to your budget.
-You can decide to go on <50%, 70%, 100% or >100%.
+6. Scale the system size according to your budget.
+You can decide to go on <50%, 70%, 100% or even on more than 100%.
 This can be a modular approach.
 You can start with a smaller scale system and increase its size in the future

 Cost, Shopping and installation

 Decide what is the size of the system based on your allocated budget.
-Subsidized long term loans are available in some of the states
+Subsidized long term solar energy loans are available in some of the states

 Next, find a solar contractor to come and survey the site and give you a technical proposal and a price quotation.
 If you plan to do it yourself, contact a good DIY solar store to get advice and a price quotation.
 In many states, state or utility tax debates are conditioned on bringing in a state certified solar contractor to do a turn key job

-click here to return from grid-tie solar page to residential power page
+click here to return from grid-tie solar page to residential solar power page

 click to view my Home Page